Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/DGX Spark (Day01B)：Local Access from Same Subnet Guide 20251220B.md

 ## 1. Confirm the Network Topology

-Mac/PC (Client) and DGX Spark (Server) **must be located under the same internal network IP segment (192.168.x.x) assigned by the same router**.
+Mac/PC (Client) and DGX Spark (Server) **must be located under the same intranet IP segment (192.168.x.x) assigned by the same router**.

 This severely limits the physical distance between Client and Server.

 ---

-## 2. On the DGX Spark server, query its internal IP address on the same subnet
+## 2. On the DGX Spark server, query its intranet IP address on the same subnet
 Method 1

 Find the DGX Spark's IP address that starts with (192.168.x.x), and make a note of it.